How to Find the Best Lot to Build Your Custom Home - Royal Homes How to Find the Best Lot to Build Your Custom Home - Royal Homes

 You probably already have a general idea of the kind of place you’d like to buy a piece of land, but don’t forget to do research on community traits like schools access, nearby grocery stores and cultural spaces.
 You may not have children in the home, but the quality of the local school system is a big factor in the future resale value of your property.

 Don’t limit your locational research to the web!
-Put on your running shoes and explore the neighbourhood in person at different times of day.
+Put on your running shoes and explore the neighbourhood in person at different times of the day.
 If you’re searching years in advance of when you plan to buy a lot, visit the area throughout different times of year as well – you might be surprised how the character of the place changes with the seasons.

 Examine the Topography